nucypher/nucypher/docs/source/glossary.rst

       Public-key encryption.

     Porter
-      A web service that is the conduit between applications (platform-agnostic) and the nucypher network, that performs nucypher protocol operations on behalf of Alice and Bob.
+      A web service that is the conduit between applications (platform-agnostic) and the PRE nodes on the Threshold network, that performs ``nucypher`` protocol operations on behalf of Alice and Bob.

     PRE
       Proxy re-encryption.